Register with us

 • all consulting rooms are wheelchair accessible

-• a lift so wheelchair bound patients can now be seen on either floor
+• a lift so patients who cannot use the stairs, can now be seen on either floor

 • a lower level reception desk to enable better communication with wheelchair users